Pimpin' on Wax

 Pimpin' on Wax is the debut solo studio album by American rapper JT Money.
 It was released on May 25, 1999, through Priority Records.
 Production was handled by Kevin "She'kspere" Briggs, Christoper "Tricky" Stewart, Dallas Austin and JT Money himself.
 It features guest appearances from Anthony Hamilton, Big Gipp, Evil, Solé, Too Short and Trick Daddy.

 The album peaked at No. 28 on the Billboard 200 and No. 8 on the Top R&B/Hip-Hop Albums.
 The single "Who Dat" featuring rapper Solé made it to number 5 on the Billboard Hot 100, number 2 on the Hot R&B/Hip-Hop Singles & Tracks and number 1 on the Hot Rap Tracks.
 "Who Dat" was certified gold by the Recording Industry Association of America on September 30, 1999.

+Critical reception

+Pimpin' on Wax received mostly positive reviews from music critics.
+Entertainment Weekly's Matt Diehl praised the album's "booming Miami bass beats".
+Stephen Thomas Erlewine of AllMusic was more critical, as he believed the album's production lacked diversity.
+Laini Madhubuti, in a review for The Source, critiqued the lack of depth in the album's lyrics, but commended it for its guest appearances.
+She concluded: "Despite the lack of variety and originality, Pimpin' On Wax is simply entertaining."